maxkunes/bean/README.md

 4. Custom types like classes and structures.
 5. Will have to figure that out if we every get here.
 6. Integrate with LLVM or transcode to C++.
 JIT compilation would be nice.

+## What can it do right now?
+Right now it can interpret and run mathmatical expressions.
+From `2 + 2` to `(4 + 5 * (2 + 3) * 5) * 5 * (4/3)` and a few operators in between.
+This is important as the code to parse an expression due to operator precedence is built, working and tested which will be used by the ast builder for the language.
+The precedence followed is PEMDAS left to right.
+Future operator precedence for non mathmatical operations will likely be based off the C/C++ standard.
+Examples of those types of operators would be the xor and shift operators.
+1. Parentheses
+2. Exponents (Experimental and likely to be removed ^ and pow operators)
+3. Muliplication and Division (Precedence is left-right)
+4. Addition and Subtraction (Precedence is left-right)

 ## Syntax
 ```